 - Grate the frozen butter into the flour.
 (Dice the remaining end of butter that you can’t grate.)
 Toss the butter into the flour mixture with your hands until well coated.

-- Drizzle 6 tablespoons of water over the mixture and fold the mixture together until it clumps together.
-Continue adding water a tablespoon at a time until a loose and crumble dough forms.
+- Drizzle 6 tablespoons of water over the mixture and begin folding the mixture together until the mixture starts to clump together.
+Continue adding water a tablespoon at a time until a loose and crumbled dough forms.
 (It should hold when squeezed.)

 - Gently knead the dough a few times in the bowl until a cohesive mass is formed.
-Shape into a ½-inch thick square and wrap tightly in plastic wrap.
+Shape into a 1-inch thick square and wrap tightly in plastic wrap.
 Chill for 1 hour.

 - On a lightly floured surface, roll the chilled dough into a 1/2-inch-thick rectangle.
 Fold the dough in thirds like a letter.
 Turn 90 degrees.
 Repeat rolling, folding, and rotating 3 more times.

-- Fold back into thirds, wrap tightly, then chill for at least 2 hours or up to 2 days, or placed in a freezer bag and freeze for up to 2 months.
+- Fold back into thirds, wrap tightly, and chill for at least 2 hours or up to 2 days, or placed in a freezer bag and freeze for up to 2 months.

 Notes

-- Only use as much flour as necessary.
+- Only use as much flour as necessary to roll out the dough.
 If you are over-flouring your surface, you will incorporate more flour into the dough than needed.
 Too much flour leads to a tougher pastry and prevents the layers from sticking together when laminating.